simplicitesoftware/docs/content/CTG_50_docs/CTG_05_platform/CTG_50_userinterface/LSN_100_themes/themes.md

 - **(1) Editing Area:** in which you can see the live-result of your theme.
     - It is organized in tabs that regroups elements that have similar styles, or that exists in similar zones of your interfaces.
     - By clicking on any element that is customizable from the tool, you'll have its attribute displayed in the *Theme Palette*.
-    - Hovering on specific elements will display their DOM-location in the *Class Path*, only if they are a part of a class that has global styles.<br>
+    - Hovering on specific elements will display their DOM-location in the *Class Path*, only if they are a part of a class that has global styles.
     <img src="themes_preview_area.png" alt="editor preview area" width="65%">

 - **(2) Theme Palette:** where you will make all of your changes through color pickers and sliders, triggering the live-preview on the *Editing Area*.
     - It is organized by groups of styles, either that appears in same configurations, or that are appart of the same element.
-    - The *Buttons* are the only elements that you can't style here, you can go to *Editing Area > Buttons* in order to specify their styles.<br>
+    - The *Buttons* are the only elements that you can't style here, you can go to *Editing Area > Buttons* in order to specify their styles.
     <img src="themes_preview_palette.png" alt="editor palette" width="65%">

-- **(3) Class path:** which displays the currently hovered element's path through the DOM, allowing you to know what is the element's *html class* and where it is located in the DOM.<br>
+- **(3) Class path:** which displays the currently hovered element's path through the DOM, allowing you to know what is the element's *html class* and where it is located in the DOM.
     <img src="themes_preview_classpath.png" alt="editor classpath" width="65%">

 ## Creating a Theme